Monitor Pipeline File Processing

 There are two tabs in the right panel: Pipeline and Workflow:

-• In the Pipeline panel, you can click a link that will take you to a page where you can edit your pipeline, scan for unprocessed files, create a bulk pipeline process job, and view high-level trigger, protocol as well as step details.
+• In the Pipeline tab, you can click a link that will take you to a page where you can edit your pipeline, scan for unprocessed files, create a bulk pipeline process job, cancel pending workflow, and view high-level trigger, protocol, and step details.

-• In the Workflow panel, you can click links to open workflows, files, and a file workflow history.
+• In the Workflow tab, you can click links to open workflows, files, and a file workflow history.
 You can also use it to reprocess files, view workflow logs, manage files, and more.

 Edit a Pipeline